 Feel free to create all of your Item Categories right now or do just one.
 Whatever you prefer is just fine.

-With the Item Category selected, click on the “+” button at the top of the the second column, the Items column.
+With the Item Category selected, click on the “+” button at the top of the second column, the Items column.

 Keep in mind that you can only add new items to specific Categories.
 If you have selected “All Items” in the left column, you won’t be able to add a new Item.

-Click in the “Name” field and type the name of your Item.
+First, type the name of your Item.
 We suggest that you use unique names for all of your items.